 (I also want to note that just because you think right now you fall into the first category doesn’t necessarily mean that’s actually what fulfills you.
 Avoiding social activities out of indifference is different than avoiding them out of fear or anxiety).

-However, what do you do when the pros and cons are equal?
+But what do you do when the pros and cons are equal?

 For example, my brother recently got engaged and he quickly asked me: would I rather be a groomsman or marry him and his fiance as the officiant?